darthrellimnad/evergreen-functional-fe-web-app/README.md

 ## Notes

-Many coders (including plenty of dyslexic, autistic, adhd, disabled, mathematical and/or creative coders) prefer functional, declarative, visual and/or UI programming, but industry has historically favored statically typed Object Oriented design, imperative coding and BE systems while neglecting the importance of web standards, UI, human experience and QA.
+Many coders (including plenty of dyslexic, autistic, adhd, disabled, mathematical and/or creative coders) prefer functional, declarative, visual and/or UI programming, but industry has historically favored statically typed Object Oriented design, imperative coding and BE systems while neglecting the importance of web standards, UI, accessibility, human experience and QA.

-If you want it, grit your teeth and learn it.
+If you want it, grit your teeth and learn it 🤘.
 Accessible FE web app development is challenging, but it is rewarding work that can help anyone and everyone on the web.

 ...and if you just need a basic website or webpage, just use HTML/CSS and as little JS as possible!
 HTML and CSS are pretty powerful on their own these days and only getting better.
 The mental model, a design system, pattern library, a11y testing and quality assurance will be helpful regardless.